-The Graduate Certificate Program in Cinema and Media Studies (CMS) is available to any student currently enrolled in a PhD program at the University of Washington.
+The Graduate Certificate Program in Cinema and Media Studies (CMS) is available to any student currently enrolled in a graduate program at the University of Washington.

 Applications are accepted throughout the year and will be reviewed on a quarterly basis.
 Students will receive the Certificate upon completion of one required course, CMS 520 (5 credits), three electives (15 credits), and a capstone.

 Use the following links for navigating this page:

 Any University of Washington student enrolled in a graduate degree program is eligible to apply to the Cinema and Media Studies graduate certificate program.
 Students are required to have a total GPA of 3.5 in their home department prior to admission in this program.

 Students are strongly encouraged to take CMS 520 before applying.

 Please submit the following Online Application Form to apply to the certificate program.